Lactose and lactose intolerance- an overview

 Treatment of lactose intolerance

 The treatment for lactose intolerance is to reduce the amount of lactose in your diet, or eliminate it entirely if necessary.
 Some people who are lactose intolerant will be able to tolerate small amounts of lactose- though it may take a while to figure out personal limitations.
 Some dairy products are less problematic- such as hard cheeses like Cheddar, Parmesan and Emmenthal, which are naturally lower in lactose.
 Also, dairy products with thicker consistency, such as natural yoghurt, may be better tolerated than milk, as they are digested more slowly.
 It’s wise to check food labels for hidden lactose.
 In the case of temporary lactose intolerance after an episode of gastro, often no changes are recommended, as the symptoms will quickly settle anyway.
+And some people report benefit from taking lactase (enzyme) tablets when they are eating lactose.

 If you have been diagnosed as lactose intolerant, and are therefore avoiding dairy products, it’s important to source adequate amounts of calcium from other foods to protect bone health.
 If you have been told you might have lactose intolerance but you are not feeling 100% sure of the diagnosis, it’s best to speak to a doctor and consider proper testing, as avoiding dairy products can be tricky, and may lead to low calcium intake and thinning of the bones.